danieljprice/splash/docs/main.rst

 particles.
 The result is the plot shown.

 .. figure:: figs/rendersubset.pdf
-   :alt: Example of rendering using only a subset of the particles.
-Here I have selected only particles on the right hand side of the plot using the mouse and hit ’p’ to plot only those particles.
+   :alt: rendering with subset of particles
    :name: fig:rendersubset
    :width: 50.0%